-Walmart patrons from as far as the automotive department came to witness the mother than was maltreating her child.
+Walmart patrons from as far as the automotive department came to witness the mother that was maltreating her child.

 Tess, realizing she would need to take matters into her own hands to prevent what was about to come, (or rather feet seeing as how yours truly was holding her hands preventing her from scratching out Mrs-jewelry-counter-Walmart's eyes out) planted her foot against Mrs.-I-saw-this-coming-all-along-genius-Walmart-jewelry-counter-lady, and kicked her firmly in the shoulder.

 Oh yes she did.

 Tess kicked her.

 Taking a sunglasses display with her.**

 In a group effort, the 4 of us, Papa, Livy, Mrs. Walmart, and me, were ultimately able to wrestle this mighty 25 pound wonder.

 Patrons were snickering.
 Pointing.
 My Mother of the Year award was in undoubtedly in question.